ljonesdesign/task-2.1/README.md

 * once you have completed all of these tasks duplicate the ```index.html``` file twice and name one ```about.html``` and the other ```contact.html```
 * change the header 1 content on each page so that you can see that the navigation is working.
 * change the paragraph text on each page also.
-* finally, SFTP the 2.1-task folder into your public_html file.
-Do not put it into your home folder or any other folder.
+* finally, git push to your website repository on your UNC source control Account.

 *The google fonts are not downloaded.
 You just link to them and they work across the internet.*